 A commitment to serving the public.
 Can they commit the considerable time and energy required for weekly meetings, phone calls, conversations, visits to schools, and professional development seminars and workshops?

 A commitment to public education.
 Do they believe in the importance of public education and that every child is deserving of an outstanding education, no matter what school or neighborhood?

 How can I communicate with a school board member?

 There are several ways to get in touch with local school board members.
 Most post their contact information on their school district’s website, including their email address and even their phone number.
 One of the best ways to engage with all members of your local board is to attend a meeting.
 Along with public meetings held once or twice a month, school board members, particularly engaged and effective ones, hold town meetings, host focus groups, and poll their community.

 Remember: A good school board member is responsive to their constituents.

-To learn more about school boards, go to the National School Board Association website.
+To learn more, go to the National School Board Association website.